invertase/react-native-firebase-docs/docs/notifications/receiving-notifications.md

 async componentDidMount() {
     const notificationOpen: NotificationOpen = await firebase.notifications().getInitialNotification();
+    if (notificationOpen) {
+        // App was opened by a notification
         // Get the action triggered by the notification being opened const action = notificationOpen.action;
         // Get information about the notification that was opened const notification: Notification = notificationOpen.notification;
+    }
 }
 ```